 Some proverb says “a book is like a garden in your pocket”.
 I like to think that a book is like a vacation.

 I’ve started early, and I’ve read pretty much every kind of story, I guess.
-As a toddler I couldn’t get enough of a certain children’s book.
-I’ve had it read to me so often that at the age of three or four I “read” it to my sister who is two and a half years younger than me.
+As a toddler ((so I was told)) I couldn’t get enough of a certain children’s book.
+I’ve had it read to me so often that at the age of three or four I “read” ((well, recited)) it to my sister who is two and a half years younger than me.

 It must have been bliss for my parents when I started to read by myself.

 Comics from the doctor’s waiting room are among my earliest memories.
-The “Fury” novels by Miller and the Winnetou stories by Karl May probably were my first novels, I must have started with them at the age of nine.
+The “Fury” novels by Miller ((that black mustang stallion, you might remember the old monochrome TV show)) and the Winnetou stories by Karl May ((a German classic, not sure how well they are known in other countries)) probably were my first novels, I must have started with them at the age of nine.

 The second source was friends of the family.
-People that somehow knew that I was the bookish kind.
+People that somehow knew ((I suspect my parents told)) that I was the bookish kind.
 Those were the best days, when a box of old books was dropped off at my parents’ place and I had a new pile of books to devour.
-I think I was about 12 when I first read Moby Dick.
+I think I was about 12 when I first read Moby Dick. ((as I said, I read about everything))

 Starting with the bibliography of Karl May and his wild west/Northern Africa stories I devoured everything from Enid Blyton’s Famous Five to Alister MacLean’s WWII thrillers.
 Spy stories was something I grew into in my early teens, but I also didn’t stop at the classic adventure stuff of J.F.
 Cooper or Jack London.